PrashantUnity/SomeCoolScripts/OhMyPosh.md

     Click On
         Editor : Font Family
-    And append "Font Name" Which you intalled on your pc
+    And append "Font Name" Which you intalled on your pc in my case this is what look likes after adding Consolas, 'Courier New', monospace,'UbuntuMono Nerd Font'
 ## for Terminal/Powershell
     Got to setting
     Default